brenns10/brennan.io/projects.md

 # Course Projects

+### Exploring Alternative Routes Using Multipath TCP

+My master's thesis!
+You can find my page about it [here](/thesis).

 ### DPath---Filesystem Querying with XPath

 A tool written in Go that allows you to query your filesystem using XPath.
 This